 “We look forward to creating a hub for technology and innovation here in Panama.
 Our goal is to figure out how to live sustainably on the sea and chart new waters in this new frontier.”

 The liner was built in 1991 (as Pacific Dawn) and has since been operated by Princess Cruises and P&O Australia.
-P&O's parent company, Carnival Corporation, decided to sell the vessel due to the impact of the Coronavirus (COVID-19) crisis on the cruising industry.
+P&O's parent company, Carnival Corporation, decided to sell the vessel due to the impact of the pandemic on the cruising industry.

-Pacific Dawn's sale had been announced earlier this year to become part of the UK-based CMV-Cruise and Maritime Voyages.
+Pacific Dawn's sale had been announced earlier this year to become part of the UK-based Cruise and Maritime Voyages/CMV.
 She was part of a 2-ship deal - along with Pacific Aria.
 P&O Australia scheduled to deliver both vessels in early 2021.
 Carnival Corporation had included both ships in its earlier announcement about the number of liners it said would be departing the fleet.

 However, CMV later went into administration/bankruptcy in the UK.
 The CMV ships (though owned by a separate company) were scheduled for auction in order to pay outstanding debts.
 The former CMV CEO has been working to re-establish the brand and recently agreed to buy assets of the travel agency business, such as the database and reservation systems, from the administrator.